vmware/terraform-provider-vcda/docs/index.md

 The initial configuration includes changing the initial password of the **root** user of the appliance, adding external Replicator Service instances and configuring the Tunnel Service.

+Since VCDA Terraform Provider v2.0.0, the provider supports one-step pairing of either a Cloud Director Replication Management Appliance to an already configured
+Cloud Director Replication Management Appliance, or vCenter Replication Management Appliance to an already configured vCenter Replication Management Appliance.

 Note: The provider must be configured with the correct credentials and inputs before it can be used.

 * For more information,